Oberländer's ground thrush

 Oberländer's ground thrush (Geokichla oberlaenderi), also known as the forest ground-thrush, is a species of bird in the thrush family, Turdidae.
 It is found in the Democratic Republic of the Congo and Uganda.

 Taxonomy

-This species was described as Geocichla gurneyi oberlaenderi by Sassi in 1914.
-It was formerly considered a race of the orange ground thrush and the Abyssinian ground thrush.
+This species was described as Geocichla gurneyi oberlaenderi by Sassi in 1914 as a race of the orange ground thrush and later as a population of the Abyssinian ground thrush.
 It is monotypic.
-The species is named after Philipp von Oberländer.
+The species is named after Philipp von Oberländer who funded the expedition of the collector Rudolf Grauer.

 Distribution and habitat

 There have been records of the species in the Ituri Forest, the Semliki Valley and the Itombwe Mountains in the Democratic Republic of the Congo, and the Bwamba Forest and Bwindi Impenetrable Forest in Uganda, but it may have become locally extinct in some areas.
 In Uganda, the species is only known to still exist in Bwindi Impenetrable National Park.
 The size of its range is estimated at 52500 km2.
 Its habitat is riparian forests at elevations of 700–2000 m.